abena1apaw/Apaws-Diary/Source of Inspiration and Originality.md

     "jsonwebtoken": "^8.5.1",
     "mongoose": "^5.9.25",

 I added blog. js to the api folder to get blogs saved.

 I added bootstrap to the blog by importing bootsrap into the router.js in the components of the blog file.
 I added bootstrap to the client side by importing the same bootstrap.
-I added aNavbar. js to the blog and client.
+I added a Navbar. js to the blog and client.
 I included a footerjs to the blog and client.
 I modified the router by removing a div class to make the navbar broader.
+I also deleted the edit post from router.js.
+I changed the css for the login/auth app.
 I added a proxy link to the package JSON to the blog and client.

+I added a blog route to the server.js to save to mongo.
+I added cors to the server.js